 Because all of the data is in real-time, you will be able to optimize your actions as you go along.
 Noticing a campaign that’s not performing as well as you’d like?
 Don’t lose this campaign.
 Alter your creatives or your communications as you go, to boost overall performance.

 Actionable data is also a key advantage of having a platform.
-Because you’re not overwhelmed with masses of unrelatable data, like Brand Trackers, you’re able to see clearly which move to make next for maximum impact.
+Because you’re not overwhelmed with masses of unrelatable data, like trackers, you’re able to see clearly which move to make next for maximum impact.
 With a platform, you’ll typically be able to see data in a much clearer way, as you can filter and customize your data. so it’s arranged in your optimal setting.
 This makes it easier to draw links and connections quicker so you can make the most out of your data.

 Correlating spend and impact is also a breeze with a platform, as you can input events into these platforms to see how your data is affected by real life moments.
 Usually you can input brand events, like campaign launches and product releases, but also more significant life events, like COVID-19.
 This allows you to monitor how changes in the real world are impacting your brand performance, so you can plan around these.

-We may be biased but ProQuo, in our humble opinion, is the Brand Management platform to use.
+We may be biased but ProQuo, in our humble opinion, is the platform to use.
 It runs off AI and allows you to not only see how real people feel and think about your brand, category and competition, but also tells you exactly what to do with this data through custom action-plans.
 These plans are based off your own goals, giving your brand the best chance for growth.
 It’s a dynamic, ever-evolving platform, that’s always-on, tracks the momentum of your brand, and is crucial for seeing how effective your marketing actions have been on your commercial metrics.